 Council is the ultimate decision-making body in the Chartered IIA.
 It takes reports from the committees and the executive and makes decisions based on their input and recommendations.

 Click here to find out how the council is composed

 Click here to view the results of this year's council elections

 Click here to view our five standing committees

 Click here to see how our election to council process works

 Click here to find out what our council meetings involve

 Members who have taken the IIA Diploma or IIA Advanced Diploma are known as voting members.
 These members are eligible to vote at the Annual General Meeting (AGM) which usually takes place in October.
 At the AGM they vote for the President, Deputy President and new Council directors and on other items of business.

-Members heard reports from the outgoing President, Paul Manning CMIIA, the Chief Executive, Dr Ian Peters MBE, and received the report and accounts for 2018/19.
+The eleventh AGM of the Chartered IIA was held on Wednesday 21 October.
+Members heard reports from the President, Paul Manning CMIIA, the Chief Executive, John Wood, and received the report and accounts for 2019/20.